michellevit/Production-Planner/README.txt

 - docker-compose build not working:
   - Make sure there is no node_modules folder accidentally in the root directory
 - If running docker-compose build a lot:
-  - Make sure to delete dangling images in Docker occassionally
+  - Make sure to delete dangling images in Docker occassionally:
+  - Run: docker image prune -f

 -----------
 12. Credits